eeyribas/TCP-Server-Client-CPP/README.md

 # TCP-Server-Client-CPP
-The repo contains TCP communication Client and Server applications.
-The applications are coded in the C++ programming language, using C-based libraries.
+Contains Client and Server applications using TCP communication.
-IDEs that compile C/C++ programming languages can be used.
-QT IDE was used while coding the applications in the repo.
+Data is sent to the client application through the interface of the server application.

+- Programming Language: C++ Programming Language

+- Framework: Qt5 (Version: Qt 5.11.3)

+- IDE: Qt Creator 4.8.2